 “It is my belief that the thing which we should cultivate in our teachers is more the spirit than the mechanical skill of the scientist; that is, the direction of the preparation should be toward the spirit rather than toward the mechanism.” —Maria Montessori

 Originally from Brooklyn, New York, Ms. Jessica relocated to Chicago in 2012.
 She earned her BS in English from Rutgers University in New Jersey and then continued her education by obtaining her MS and Illinois State license in Early Childhood Education from Dominican University.
-She also retrieved a Leadership Academy certificate from the Archdiocese of Chicago and is currently working toward her Montessori certification at the Midwest Montessori Training Center.
+She also retrieved a Leadership Academy certificate from the Archdiocese of Chicago and obtained her Montessori certification at the Midwest Montessori Training Center.

 Ms. Jessica began her journey interning at Nickelodeon and went on to work for Simon & Schuster, Inc. in New York City after college.
 She then decided to pursue working with children in Chicago.
 She has taught enrichment classes at Catholic schools and gained experience working in a Montessori school in Oak Park.
 In addition, she has taught Sunday school for a few years.

 In her spare time, Ms. Jessica loves hiking and traveling the world.
 In May 2017, she hiked the Camino de Santiago trail, extending from France through Spain.
 She’s also participated in several mission trips in Kenya, Israel and El Salvador.
 She is hoping to visit family in Dubai on her next trip!
 Jessica enjoys going to the beach and writing fiction.